Aqaao/kanawin/README.md

 # Use "*" match all processes(This is not wildcard nor regular), please put it on last.

 # "target_layer" must be exist in kanata config,
-# kanawin can't check its correctness and can't handle error!!!

 - exe: "C:\\path\\ProjectZomboid\\ProjectZomboid64.exe"
   target_layer: "game_layer"